Methodology - Charité Compass on Research Quality

 Research ethics

-- Subscales: Privacy protection, Data protection, Transparent Reporting, Animal Welfare*)
+- Privacy protection, Data protection, Transparent Reporting, Animal Welfare (further subdivided into Replacement, Reduction, Refinement)

 Evidence Synthesis & Evaluation in Biomedical Research

-- Subscales: Systematic Literature Search, Critical Appraisal, Meta-Analysis, Evidence Synthesis
+- Systematic Literature Search, Critical Appraisal, Meta-Analysis, Evidence Synthesis

 Study Design in Biomedical Research

-- Subscales: Research Question, Theory Framing, Research Design, Pre-Registration, Data Management Plan
+- Research Question, Theory Framing, Research Design, Pre-Registration, Data Management Plan

 Research Validity in Biomedical Research

-- Subscales: Internal Validity, External Validity, Statistical, Construct Validity
+- Internal Validity, External Validity, Statistical, Construct Validity

 Research Documentation in Biomedical Research